jadecobra/python_tdd_exercises/source/data_structures/none/none.rst

 * :ref:`Is None a list?<test_is_none_a_list>`
 * :ref:`Is None a set?<test_is_none_a_set>`
 * :ref:`Is None a dictionary?<test_is_none_a_dictionary>`
-* :ref:`how can I test if something is the same object as None?<how I test if something is None>`
+* :ref:`how can I test if something is the same object as None?<one more way to test if something is None>`
-* :ref:`how can I test if something is NOT the same object as None?<how I test if something is None>`
+* :ref:`how can I test if something is NOT the same object as None?<one more way to test if something is NOT None>`

 ----